 10 Major Grilling Safety Mistakes You Might Be Making

-Steer clear of these common mistakes for a safe (and delicious) backyard barbecue.
+Keep these grilling safety tips in mind for a safe (and delicious) backyard barbecue.

 Shutterstock / tab62

 Mistake #1: Not Giving the Grill Enough Space

 You may to want to stand in the shade when you’re grilling, but having an awning or tree branch too close to the grill can be dangerous; floating embers could easily spark a fire.
 Your grill—whether it’s charcoal or gas—should be at least 10 feet away from your home or garage, deck railings and other structures.

 Give yourself enough space, too, says Greta Gustafson, media relations associate for the American Red Cross.
 “Use the long-handled tools especially made for cooking on the grill.”

 New to grilling?
 Here’s a simple guide for how to grill just about everything.